List of Maid Marian and Her Merry Men episodes

 The following is a list of the episodes of the BBC television series Maid Marian and her Merry Men.

-Series One
+Series 1 (1989)

 Series One is the most faithful to the original legends being parodied and probably the series with the fewest anachronisms.
 Originally transmitted from 16 November to 21 December 1989, with How The Band Got Together repeated on 20 April 2001.